lithiumtech/lithium-sdk/templates/project/res/macros/_README.md

 	</#if>
 </#macro>

-All files must have the .ftl extension, and should be readable as freemarker (http://freemarker.org/docs/) which parses as html.
+Macros use the extsion .ftl, and should be readable as freemarker (http://freemarker.org/docs/) which parses as HTML.
+Macro names can contain letters (a-z), numerals (1-9), hyphen (-), underscore ( _ ), and dot (.).
+A macro name cannot begin with '.'
 There are no mandatory files in this directory.

+Macros contributed with the SDK appear in Studio > Endpoints.